Steradian

 Sphere vs Steradian

-And because we are measuring an angle, it doesn't matter what size the sphere is it will always measure 4π steradians.
+And because we are measuring angles, it doesn't matter what size the sphere is it will always measure 4π steradians.

 sphere area = 4pi, steradian area = 1